 \subsubsection{Setup}

-To verify efficacy of the closed-loop motion planning algorithm in real-world applications, we choose the Ackermann UGV with minimum tuning radius $\rho=\SI{0.6}{m}$ and maximum linear velocity $v_{\text{max}}=\SI{1}{m/s}$ to conduct experiments.
-The experiment architecture is shown in Figure~\ref{fig:Ackermann system}, where the ground station runs the motion planning algorithm, sends real-time control inputs to the Ackermann UGV, and receives the feedback of the configuration via the Robot Operating System (ROS).
+To verify the efficacy of the closed-loop motion planning algorithm in real-world applications, we select the Ackermann UGV \footnotemark[1] with minimum turning radius $\rho=\SI{0.6}{m}$ and maximum linear velocity $v_{\text{max}}=\SI{1}{m/s}$ to conduct experiments.
+The experimental setup is illustrated in Figure~\ref{fig:Ackermann system}, where the ground station executes the motion planning algorithm, transmits real-time control inputs to the Ackermann UGV, and receives feedback on its configuration from FZMotion motion capture system \footnotemark[2] via the Robot Operating System (ROS).

 Similar to the setup in the previous section, we prepare two sets of independently conducted examples for the Ackermann UGV.
-In the first set of three examples, the UGV starts in or passes through the saturation region $\mathcal{S}$, while the UGV stays outside $\mathcal{S}$ for the four examples in the second set.
+In the first set of three examples, the UGV starts in or passes through the saturation region $\mathcal{S}$, while the UGV remains outside $\mathcal{S}$ for the four examples in the second set.
 The initial and target configurations are summarized in Table~\ref{tab:Ackermann}.
-In order to generate control inputs that start from zero, we specify the linear velocity gain by $k_v = (1-e^{-0.3t})v_{\text{max}}$, where $t$ is the run time and other control parameters are the same as those in the previous section.
+To generate control inputs that start from zero, we specify the linear velocity gain by $k_v = (1-e^{-0.3t})v_{\text{max}}$, where $t$ is the runtime and other control parameters are consistent with those in the previous section.